Preparing Your Student for Natural Disasters on Campus

 These type of kits are easy to put together and make you and your child feel less worried and more prepared should he or she face a scary situation away from home.

-As a parent, you pray these type of natural disasters at college never happen to your child—especially when they’re away from home.
+As a parent or guardian, you pray these type of natural disasters at college never happen to your child—especially when they’re away from home.
 But, with a little bit of planning, you can ease your worry knowing your new college student has the tools needed to stay safe and sound until you’re together again.

 Posted: December 20, 2017